trashbus99/ROCKNIX-alpine-chroot/README.md

 **Tested on:**
 - Powkiddy X55 RK3566
 - RG35XX H H700  (Community Build)
 - Orange Pi 5 pro
+- Odin 2

 This guide helps you set up Alpine Linux in a chroot environment and install **Fastfetch** for system info display.